 - Personnel (Men)

 Let’s try an example where the problem that needs our attention is wrong/delayed/damaged delivery.
-The possible reasons can be many like the wrong packaging was used that led to damage during transit, the wrong product was released for delivery or the addressed labeled on the product wasn’t correct.
+The possible reasons are many, like faulty packaging that led to damage during transit, the wrong product being released for delivery, or the address label on the product wasn’t correct.
 We can classify the same in main causes and present it in the fishbone diagram like below:

 Let’s take one more example.
-Looking at how well we addressed the above problem, we have hired on as consultants by a burger store to identify the reasons that can lead to the preparation of a bad quality-burger.
-The problem sounds tasty, I mean interesting, doesn’t it?
+Looking at how well we addressed the above problem, we have hired consultants from a burger store to identify the reasons for preparing a bad-quality burger.
+The question sounds tasty.
+I mean engaging.

 - This technique is widely used in product design, quality improvement, and defect minimization.

-- Instead of pointing out just one reason, this technique gives us a gamut of all the possible reasons that assists not only in identifying the root cause of the current problem but also avoid any future mishappening.
+- Instead of pointing out just one reason, this technique gives us a gamut of all the possible reasons that assist not only in identifying the root cause of the current problem and avoiding any future mishappening.

 This technique should not be used as a one-time activity.
-This activity should be undertaken continuously to be proactive in determining any possible loophole in the process.
+Instead, this activity should be undertaken continuously to be proactive in determining any possible loophole.

-This has been a guide to what is a Fishbone Diagram (Ishikawa).
-Here we discuss examples on how to draw an Ishikawa diagram with its factors causing a defect.
+This article is a guide to what is a Fishbone Diagram.
+We explain it with examples, how to make and use it along with its advantages, disadvantages, and types.
 You can learn more about financing from the following articles –